 Question: How do I obtain evidence of my injury in Rhode Island?

 Answer: Please take photographs of all injuries, including, but not limited to, cuts, bruises, and broken bones.
 Do not wait too long after the accident.
 Please do your best to obtain the witness names, addresses, phone numbers, and other information to give to your Rhode Island personal injury attorney.
 Please keep records of out-of-pocket expenses for your medical bills, lost wages, and additional costs, such as medication and medical accessories.
 You must keep accurate records to provide them to the insurance company.
 Suppose your injury was caused by a whiplash injury caused by a rear-end accident.
 In that case, you might need to hire an expert to testify on your behalf about the seriousness of upper and lower back damages caused by whiplash.

 Question: Will my Rhode Island personal injury lawyer keep what I tell him confidential?

 Answer: In Rhode Island, there is an attorney-client privilege.
-Your attorney is precluded from disclosing confidential information that you do not want him to disclose to others.
-There is certain limited exceptions to the attorney-client privilege which usually do not apply.
+Your attorney is prohibited from disclosing confidential information you do not want him to admit to others.
+There are certain limited exceptions to the attorney-client privilege, which usually do not apply.

-Question: What type of costs are typically incurred in Rhode Island (RI) personal injury cases?
+Question: What costs are typically incurred in Rhode Island (RI) personal injury cases?

-Answer: Out-of-pocketcosts, are expenses that are incurred by your lawyer to properly settle or litigate your case.
-The out of pocket expenses are usually advanced by the lawyer.
-Medical providers usually charge a nominal fee to copy your medical records.
-Most doctors also charge a fee to write a comprehensive medical report detailing your course of treatment, injury prognosis and whether or not your injuries are permanent.
-If it is necessary to have a doctor testify at the trial of your case, then the doctor may charge a substantial fee for his attendance.
+Answer: Your lawyer incurs Out-of-pocket costs to settle or litigate your case properly.
+The lawyer usually advances the out-of-pocket expenses.
+Medical providers typically charge a nominal fee to copy your medical records.
+Most doctors also charge a fee to write a comprehensive medical report detailing your course of treatment, injury prognosis, and whether or not your injuries are permanent.
+If it is necessary to have a doctor testify at the trial of your case, the doctor may charge a substantial fee for his attendance.